About the Festival

 With regard to this year's programmatic theme "... because it only counts if it makes money": Women, Work and Film, this includes making connections to and remembering the emancipatory struggles of workers who tried to get access to the ends, processes and interactions of social reproduction work.
 To overcome the alienation from nature and from one's self that modern, work-oriented society imposes on people.
 We are also interested in making connections with life concepts that are not completely subjugated to the ideology of technological progress and exploitation.
 Our film programme work can be seen as care work: we care for the story of women in film history and for the contemporary cinema audience, aware of how precarious our present is.
 We care, despite everything.

 Several silent films with live musical accompaniment are part of the programme.
-Remake will make a guest appearance for the second time at Schauspiel Frankfurt with a CineConcert: internationally renowned composer-pianist Maud Nelissen has written music for piano, cello, and alto and soprano saxophone for Lois Weber's Shoes (USA, 1916).
+Remake will make a guest appearance for the second time at Schauspiel Frankfurt with a CineConcert: internationally renowned composer-pianist Maud Nelissen has written music for piano, cello, and alto and soprano saxophone for Lois Weber's SHOES (USA, 1916).
 This silent film about the everyday reality of a young "shop girl" in the modern metropolis is one of the most important feminist films in the history of the cinema.

 Part of Remake's concept is a look back at the history of feminist film festivals.
 This year, we remember the two first West German women's film festivals: Feminale, which took place for the first time in Cologne in 1984, and femme totale, which began its work in Dortmund in 1987.
 A short film programme and a podium discussion with filmmakers from that time bring the beginnings of these two festivals to the present.